mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 Organizing Your Sidebar
 =======================

 You can organize your sidebar based on how you use Mattermost.
-Customizations you make you to your sidebar only changes your sidebar.
+Customizations you make to your sidebar only changes your Mattermost sidebar.

 Here's how your sidebar is set up by default: